vladKuznetsov/ML_DecisionTreeExercise/README.md

     - Apply GridSearch framework from Scikit-learn to this model:
       Parameter tuning is performed with exhaustive grid search on tuples (tree-depth, PCA redaction to given number of parameters, random initial state) using accuracy, precision, and recall estimators
-6. Results are presented on stdout and in a few graphs made with matplotlib
+6. Present results on stdout and in a few graphs made with matplotlib

 Requirements:
    Python 3.7; compatibility with other versions is not tested.